-We achieved strong performance in fiscal 2014, delivering record net income of \$1.070 billion, a 5.2% increase over the prior year, and sales growth of \$327.8 million, a 3.6% increase over the prior year.
-We completed the year with growth in all areas of our business.
+We achieved strong performance in fiscal 2015, delivering record net income of \$1.160 billion, an 8.5% increase over the prior year, and sales growth of \$712.0 million, a 7.5% increase over the prior year.
 We are pleased with the results of our retail business and the increase in our commercial business, where we continue to build our internal sales force and refine our parts assortment.

-Over the past several years, various factors have occurred within the economy that affects both our consumer and our industry, including continued high unemployment, and other challenging economic conditions.
-Although new vehicle sales have increased over previous years, we believe our consumers' cash flows continue to be challenged due to these factors.
-Given the nature of these macroeconomic factors, we cannot predict whether or for how long these trends will continue, nor can we predict to what degree these trends will impact us in the future.
-We continue to believe we are well positioned to help our customers save money and meet their needs in a challenging macro environment.
+Our business is impacted by various factors within the economy that affect both our consumer and our industry, including but not limited to fuel costs, unemployment rates, and other economic conditions.
+Given the nature of these macroeconomic factors, we cannot predict whether or for how long certain trends will continue, nor can we predict to what degree these trends will impact us in the future.

-Another macroeconomic factor affecting our customers and our industry is gas prices.
-During fiscal 2014, the average price per gallon of unleaded gasoline in the United States was \$3.48 per gallon, compared to \$3.65 per gallon during fiscal 2013.
+One macroeconomic factor affecting our customers and our industry during fiscal 2015 was gas prices.
+During fiscal 2015, the average price per gallon of unleaded gasoline in the United States was \$2.69 per gallon, compared to \$3.48 per gallon during fiscal 2014.
+We believe reduced gas prices gave our customers additional disposable income.
 With approximately 11 billion gallons of unleaded gas consumption each month across the U.S., each \$1 decrease at the pump contributes approximately \$11 billion of additional spending capacity to consumers each month.
-We continue to believe gas prices have an impact on our customers' abilities to maintain their vehicles, allowing us to communicate through our marketing messages the steps needed to improve their gas mileage.
 Given the unpredictability of gas prices, we cannot predict whether gas prices will increase or decrease, nor can we predict how any future changes in gas prices will impact our sales in future periods.

-During fiscal 2014, failure and maintenance related categories represented the largest portion of our sales mix, at approximately 84% of total sales, with failure related categories continuing to be our strongest performers.
-We have not experienced any fundamental shifts in our category sales mix as compared to previous years.
+During fiscal 2015, failure and maintenance related categories represented the largest portion of our sales mix, at approximately 84% of total sales, with failure related categories continuing to be our strongest performers.
+While we have not experienced any fundamental shifts in our category sales mix as compared to previous years, we did experience a slight increase in mix of sales of the failure related categories.
+We believe the increase in failure related products is largely due to increased miles driven and favorable weather related impacts in various regions of the U.S.

-Our primary response to fluctuations in the demand for the products we sell is to adjust our advertising message, store staffing, and product quantities and assortment.
-Specifically, during fiscal 2013 and fiscal 2014, we have closely studied our hub distribution model and store inventory levels and assortment.
-As a result, we are performing certain strategic tests including adding additional inventory into our hub stores, increasing product availability, and delivering to stores more frequently.
+Our primary response to fluctuations in the demand for the products we sell is to adjust our advertising message, store staffing, and product assortment.
+Specifically, during fiscal 2014 and 2015, we have closely studied our hub distribution model and store inventory levels and assortment and performed strategic tests on increased frequency of delivery to our stores and significantly expanding parts assortments in select stores.
+During fiscal 2015, we concluded our tests on these specific new concepts and have plans to continue to roll out these strategic initiatives in fiscal 2016 and beyond.